boegel/easybuild-wiki/3rd-easybuild-hackathon---meeting-minutes-day-1.md

 ## Hackathon notes

+ * environment modules may be Tcl-only version, which only provides `modulecmd.tcl`
+  * EasyBuild needs to be able to handle that
  * `modulecmd` may not be in path, but hardcoded in `module`
  * make bootstrap script work offline too, i.e. add option to supply it the required source tarballs
  * goolf v1.5.10